LucasBehrendt/science-quiz/README.md

 ### How to Play Page

-- This page is simply a short description of how to play the quiz, and navigate the website.
+- This page is simply a short description of how to play the quiz and navigate the website.

 - On smaller screen sizes the text elements will adjust to maintain a pleasing structure.